jiaohehu/NPreview/DOC-preview-math.md

 display modes.
 In particular, when the 'displaymath' mode is detected efforts are made to make these symbols appear larger.

+## The \displaystyle

+The `\displaystyle` command is supported.
+When encountered, the result of the math is shown as display mode.

 ## Following matrix are supported:

     \begin{matrix} ... \end{matrix}